nateesatu4-blip/IR_Project_nate/README.md

 R-Precision

-Start Elasticsearch
+1.Start Elasticsearch ,
-Index the dataset: with file name “New_indexing.py
+2.Index the dataset: with file name “New_indexing.py ,
-      3.Run query processing: with “New_Query_processing.py” and  “New_Retrieval_models.py
+      3.Run query processing: with “New_Query_processing.py” and  “New_Retrieval_models.py,
        4.Evaluate results: